 - The Semi Truck expected to begin deliveries in 2021.

 In conclusion, Tesla continues to divide the bulls and the bears with its future outlook in 2021 and beyond.
-The bullish sentiment from analysts over the past month has had a positive impact on the share price.
-In addition, the positive revenue forecasts and continued delivery growth from Tesla is a green light for long term shareholders.
+The bullish sentiment from analysts over the past month is a positive sign for long term shareholders.
+In addition, the positive revenue forecasts and continued delivery growth from Tesla is not to be undervalued.
 However, investors should tread with caution as the EV industry has seen a fair amount of market volatility as of late.
 The semi-conductor crisis will also play an influential role in Tesla’s mid to long term future.

 The information above is not financial advice.
 Youth Investment Group has no liability for personal financial interests or investment decisions.
 You should make your own investment decisions based upon your own research and what you believe is best for you.